-12.3 INCOME CALCULATION
+12.4 INCOME CALCULATION

-- 1. The Housing Department will convert periodic wages once all sources of income are known and verified by multiplying: - 1.1.
-Hourly wages by the number of hours worked per year (2080 hours for full-time employment with a 40-hour work week and no overtime); - 1.2.
-Weekly wages by 52; - 1.3.
-Bi-weekly wages (paid every other week) by 26; - 1.4.
-Semi-monthly wages (paid twice each month) by 24; and - 1.5.
-Monthly wages by twelve (12).

-- 2. Generally, the Housing Department will annualize current income and will be calculated assuming current circumstances will last a full twelve (12) months (e.g., unemployment compensation). - 3.
-To annualize other than full-time income, the Housing Department will multiply the wages by the actual number of hours or weeks the person is expected to work. - 4.
+- To calculate income for initial occupancy and interim recertifications, the Housing Department will estimate or project the annual income that the family expects to receive for the upcoming twelve (12) month period.
+If changes are expected to occur during the year, the Housing Department will use that information to determine the total anticipated income for the year, in accordance with 24 CFR 5.609(c)(1). - 2.
+The Housing Department will convert periodic wages once all sources of income are known and verified by multiplying: - 2.1.
+Hourly wages by the number of hours worked per year (2080 hours for full-time employment with a 40-hour work week and no overtime); - 2.2.
+Weekly gross wages by 52; - 2.3.
+Bi-weekly gross wages (paid every other week) by 26; - 2.4.
+Semi-monthly gross wages (paid twice each month) by 24; and - 2.5.
+Monthly gross wages by twelve (12). - 3.
+Unless the verification indicates otherwise, the Housing Department will annualize current income and will be calculated assuming current circumstances will last a full twelve (12) months (e.g., unemployment compensation). - 4.
+To annualize other than full-time income, the Housing Department will multiply the wages by the actual number of hours or weeks the person is expected to work. - 5.
 If the income is seasonal, sporadic, temporary agency or on a contract (such as teachers) for less than twelve (12) months, the Housing Department will annualize the income based on information verified and considering actual past income to project the annual amount.
-Interim recertifications for periods of time not worked (such as weather or summer months) will not be processed.
+Interim recertifications for periods of time not worked (such as weather or summer months) will not be processed. - 6.
+To calculate income for all annual recertifications, the Housing Department must determine the family gross income for the previous twelve (12) months, taking into account any redetermination from an interim recertification for unaccounted for changes.
+If the Housing Department determines that the family's prior year income does not reflect the family's current income, the Housing Department is required to estimate or project the annual income that the family expects to receive for the twelve (12) month period, in accordance with 24 CFR 5.609(c)(2)(ii) and (iii).

+7. De minimums errors: The Housing Department will not be considered out of compliance solely due to de minimum errors in calculating family income.
+A de minimis error is an error where the determination of the family income deviates from the correct income determination by no more than thirty (\$30) per month in monthly adjusted income per family.
+The Housing Department must still take any correction action necessary to credit or repay the family if the family has been overcharged for their rent or family share as a result of the de minimis error in income determination, but families will not be required to pay the Housing Department in instances where the Housing Department miscalculated income resulting in a family being undercharged for rent or family share.

-12.4 ADJUSTED INCOME - STATUTORY DEDUCTIONS FROM INCOME
+12.5 ADJUSTED INCOME - STATUTORY DEDUCTIONS FROM INCOME